oussama7007/get_next_line/README.md

 ## 9. get_next_line
+**Purpose**:
-Purpose: The main function that combines all the helper functions to return a single line from a file descriptor.
+            The main function that combines all the helper functions to return a single line from a file descriptor.

 ### Key Steps:
 Validates the file descriptor (fd) and BUFFER_SIZE.